Olive Sagapolu: Philadelphia Eagles

 Sagapolu signed with the Philadelphia Eagles on August 14, 2023.
 He was released on August 29, 2023.

 New Jersey Generals

 On October 31, 2023, Sagapolu signed with the New Jersey Generals.
 The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

 Houston Roughnecks

 On January 5, 2024, Sagapolu was selected by the Houston Roughnecks during the 2024 UFL dispersal draft.
 He was placed on injured reserve on April 15, 2024.
 He was re-signed by the team on August 15, 2024.

+Columbus Aviators

+On January 13, 2026, Sagapolu was selected by the Columbus Aviators in the 2026 UFL Draft.
+He was released on March 19.

 Personal life

 Sagapolu's uncle Domata Peko played in the NFL and went to Michigan State.
 Another uncle Tupe Peko played in the NFL and Arena Football League.
 Sagapolu enjoys swimming in the ocean, playing the ukulele and singing.